 The main purpose of precedence constraints is to control when tasks and containers should run in relation to one another.
 This revolves around whether tasks succeed (green), fail (red), or just complete with either a success or a failure (grey).
 Precedence constraints can also be more granularly controlled through advanced properties, which are addressed in the next section.

 When you are initially connecting two tasks, you’ll see that the default precedence constraint is a green arrow designating success.
-To change how the precedence constraint is evaluated, you can right-click the arrow and choose a different outcome from the pop-up menu, as shown in below screen shot.
+To change how the precedence constraint is evaluated, you can right-click the arrow and choose a different outcome from the pop-up menu, as shown in the below screenshot.

 While using a standard constraint evaluation in a precedence constraint provides an impressive way of managing the execution of certain tasks, the precedence constraint provides even more flexibility to manage the flow of the package.
 Using the advanced functionality of SSIS expressions inside of the precedence constraint, you can dynamically determine whether the next task or container should run at package runtime.
 You can use the dynamic functionality to run certain tasks based on different criteria, such as running only on Sundays, not running after 2:00 a.m., or running if an external parameter flag is set to True.
 This allows you to modify the Control Flow in any way required.

-Not only can precedence constraints be configured to evaluate Boolean expressions, they can also be combined with other precedence constraints through a logical OR evaluation.
-The advanced precedence constraints are defined through the Precedence Constraint Editor dialog, shown in below screen shot.
+Not only can precedence constraints be configured to evaluate Boolean expressions, but they can also be combined with other precedence constraints through a logical OR evaluation.
+The advanced precedence constraints are defined through the Precedence Constraint Editor dialog, shown in the below screenshot.
 To pull up the editor, either double-click the precedence constraint arrow or right-click the arrow and choose Edit.

 With the editor, you can control the workflow within a package by using Boolean expressions in place of, or in addition to, the outcome of the initial task or container.
 Any expression that can be evaluated to True or False can be used.
 For example, the value of a variable that changes as the package executes can be compared to a constant.
 If the comparison resolves to True, then the connected task executes.
 You can base the evaluation of a precedence constraint on both the outcome of the initial task and an expression.
 This enables the SSIS developer to finely tune the workflow of a package.
 The following table shows the four Evaluation Operation options contained in the dropdown menu for configuring a precedence constraint: